 About the BID

 The Downtown Boston Business Improvement District (BID) is a private, non-profit corporation created and maintained by property owners.
 We serve the entire downtown community -- businesses, employees, residents, students, and more.
-Our mission is to transform Downtown Boston through programs and supplemental services that meet area needs.
+Our mission is to transform and engage Downtown Boston through programs and supplemental services that meet area needs.

 As Boston's first BID, we have pioneered a collaborative effort among area stakeholders that is creating a clean, safe, and vibrant environment for everyone who experiences the district.
 We are promoting increased business activity, enhancing property values, and attracting further investment in the area.